-With the Act of Union in 1800, Ireland (which had been under some form of English control since the 12th century) merged with Great Britain to form the United Kingdom of Great Britain and Ireland.
+With the Acts of Union in 1800 (ratified in 1801), Ireland (which had been under some form of English control since the 12th century) merged with Great Britain to form the United Kingdom of Great Britain and Ireland.
 As a result, Ireland lost its parliament in Dublin and was governed by a united parliament from Westminster in London.
 During the 19th century, groups of Irish nationalists opposed this arrangement in varying degrees.

 Some moderate nationalists advocated for home rule, under which Ireland would remain part of the United Kingdom but also have some form of self-government.
 Several home rule bills were defeated in Parliament in the late 1800s before one finally passed in 1914.
 However, implementation of home rule was suspended due to the outbreak of World War I (1914-18).